 Backing up a bit time-wise, immediately after college, I became a male secretary.
 I had great skills and figured, with my college background and my ability to speak French, I could work for a senior-level executive, especially one who traveled.
 I guess I believed those stories I’d read in my shorthand texts about secretaries—male secretaries—advancing through the ranks of business to become corporate leaders.
 The problem was the world had changed since those books were published in the 1930s and 1940s: men were no longer secretaries.
 It was a profession relegated to women.
 I don’t have figures, but, as a male secretary, I was one of a VERY small minority.
 Most companies didn’t know what to do with me when I applied for a job; many executives wouldn’t even interview me; those who did were generally rude.
 I recall one very high-level job where the first and most important question was, “Can you make good coffee?”
 Many executives were more blunt, one telling me, “I want some buxom blonde I can flirt with, not you.
 Thanks for coming in.”
 That was a very short interview.
 At least he was honest.
 One legal firm told me to sue them if I really wanted to be interviewed.
 But personnel offices and temp agencies loved me since I consistently typed at 100+ on a typewriter.
 It was clear when typing that I had to wait for the carriage to return.

 I served as a secretary for a number of years before finally deciding to get a second master’s in computer science.
-I haven’t taken dictation since 1988 and, at last informal testing, was writing a questionable 90.
+I haven’t taken dictation since 1988 and, at last informal testing (March 2014), was writing a pretty good 130.
 Today, I am a real geek who programs, crunches numbers, and generates more statistics than I ever thought anyone would want.
 I truly love what I do, but shorthand continues to sing that siren’s song.